kopia/kopia/site/content/docs/Advanced/Actions/_index.md

 $ kopia policy set /some/dir --after-snapshot-root-action /path/to/command
 ```

->NOTE: Unlike all other policy options, `--before-folder-action` and `--after-folder-action` are not inherited and must be set explicitly on target folders, while `--before-snapshot-root-action` and `--after-snapshot-root-action` are interited from their parents and can be set at global, host, user or directory level.
+>NOTE: Unlike all other policy options, `--before-folder-action` and `--after-folder-action` are not inherited and must be set explicitly on target folders, while `--before-snapshot-root-action` and `--after-snapshot-root-action` are inherited from their parents and can be set at global, host, user or directory level.

 Actions can be `essential` (must succeed, default behavior), `optional` (failures are tolerated) or `async` (kopia will start the action but not wait for it to finish).
 This can be set
 using `--action-command-mode`, for example:

 ```
-$ kopia policy set /some/dir  --mode=async \
+$ kopia policy set /some/dir  --action-command-mode=async \
    --before-folder-action /usr/local/bin/notifier.sh
 ```